 5.2.a.
 Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

 5.2.b.
-Scope of the project: This amendment defines a new physical (PHY) layer specification and modifications to the 802.11 medium access control (MAC) clauses on hybrid coordination function (HCF) channel access, power management modes of operation excluding architectural changes, and rules for overlapping basic service set (OBSS) detection and mitigation, as required to support the new PHY layer specification that enables operation of light communications (LC).
+Scope of the project: This amendment defines a new physical (PHY) layer specification and modifications to the 802.11 medium access control (MAC) clauses on hybrid coordination function (HCF) channel access, power management modes of operation (excluding architectural changes), and rules for overlapping basic service set (OBSS) detection and mitigation, as required to support the new PHY layer specification that enables operation of light communications (LC).

-The ammendment supports:
+The amendment supports:

 fast session transfer between LC and radio,